 You must reapply for financial aid every academic year.
-Apply on-line at www.fafsa.gov. on or after October 1 each year.
+Apply on-line at studentaid.gov on or after October 1 each year.
 You are encouraged to watch for financial aid news through campus media such as newsletters, student newspapers, or bulletin board displays.

 The Maryland State Financial Aid Application (MSFAA) is available to applicants who are ineligible to receive federal aid using the Free Application for Federal Student Aid (FAFSA).
-To complete the application visit MHEC at www.mhec.maryland.gov.
+To get more information about the MSFAA application visit MSFAA-FAQs.